Wake (ceremony): Wales

 Historically, there was a custom in Wales to store the coffin in the home until the funeral.
 Friends and neighbours would volunteer for the ritual of gwylio'r corff ('watching the body').
 The wake, known as gwylnos was held the night preceding the funeral and was a time of merriment.

 Other modern wakes

 Wake customs similar to those of Ireland are still found in North-western Scotland and in Northern England.

 Noting the crowd, the emotion, and alcohol, Tom Watson, writing in Forbes, said of The Concert for New York City, "The Garden was the biggest Irish wake in history."

+Japan

+In Japanese funerals, a wake is known as otsuya (お通夜, lit. 'passing night').
+A somber ceremony held the night before the funeral, it typically consists of a Buddhist priest chanting sutras while guests, dressed in black, offer incense to the dead and condolence money to grieving relatives.
+Only close relatives keep vigil overnight.

+The otsuya ceremony is very similar to the funeral proper, and Japanese families are increasingly choosing to skip it entirely.